Agost, Spain: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-If you plan to see the beautiful Església de Sant Pere Apòstol d'Agost, it's suggested to wear modest clothing:
+If you intend to visit the stunning Església de Sant Pere Apòstol d'Agost, it's useful to wear modest clothing:

-If you see the Museu de Cantereria, wear museum-appropriate clothing and take:
+If you go to the Museu de Cantereria, wear museum-appropriate clothing and take:

 What to wear/what to pack: